bses-codes/Kafka_Streaming/README.md

-# Kafka Spark Data Encryption and Decryption
+# Kafka Spark Data Streaming

-This project demonstrates how to produce and consume data with encryption and decryption using Apache Kafka and Apache Spark.
+This project demonstrates how to produce and consume data using Apache Kafka and Apache Spark.

 ## Introduction